Configuring Scheduler Services with flightcontrol.json

 - Example:

-- The command will be executed from the context of the application directory
+- Executes from the application directory

 schedule: string